https://invisible-island.net/ncurses/man/

 constant, and in most cases overlooking parameters that normally

-would use const.
-Passing const-qualified parameters to functions
+would benefit from const.
+Passing const-qualified parameters to

-that do not declare them const may prevent the program from
+functions that do not declare them const may prevent the program

-As an extension, this implementation can be configured to change
+As an extension, ncurses can be configured to change the function

-the function prototypes to use the const keyword.
-The ncurses ABI
+prototypes to use the const keyword.
+The ncurses ABI 6 enables

 o X/Open Curses prototypes tparm with a fixed number of parameters,